SheatNoisette/postmarket_redmi_9a/PMBOOTSTRAP.md

 ## Copy the pmbootstrap layers

+Run the `pmbootstrap init` command to initialize the pmbootstrap environment.

 Because the device is not supported by pmbootstrap yet, you need to copy the layers from the pmbootstrap repository to your local pmbootstrap cache:
 ```bash